chrkau/christiankaula.com/content/code/2011-10-01-where-to-not-put-django-templates.md

 Now if you put all your templates in one directory — possibly even outside of your Django project structure — there will be minimum contact of Python code and HTML.
 That's a nice thing to do for your layout guy/girl.
 Just point them at the directory and all they will ever see is homely *.html*.
 Once you see the happy smile on their face you will know it was the right thing to do.

 Besides that you might remember that us weird coder people also like to fight the constant battle of parting layout from logic.
-A battle we lose often enough, so why not cease victory where it comes easy?
+A battle we lose often enough, so why not claim victory where it comes easy?